phan/phan/README.md

 But it can be handy to shut up the analyzer without having to refactor the code to not overload the same variable with many different types.

+# Development

+Take a look at [Developer's Guide to Phan](https://github.com/etsy/phan/wiki/Developer's-Guide-To-Phan) for help getting started hacking on Phan.

+## Bugs

+When you find an issue, please take the time to create a tiny reproducing code snippet that illustrates the bug.
+And once you have done that, fix it.
+Then turn your code snippet into a test and add it to [tests][tests] then `./test` and send a PR with your fix and test.
+Alternatively, you can open an Issue with details.

 ## How it works